chainguard-dev/terraform-aws-chainguard-account-association/README.md

 - Your containers (along with potential signatures and SBOMs etc) are in a private AWS ECR registry
 - Your signatures are created via AWS KMS
-- Your using managed (i.e agentless) clusters in EKS

 ## Usage